-Going back to the match, we can conclude that the second law is not fulfilled, so we should evaluate the first rule: whether the ball raises or not after hitting the table.
+Going back to the match, we can conclude that the second law is not fulfilled, so we should evaluate the first rule: whether the ball rises or not after hitting the table.
 Does it?
 It is hard to judge only having the static camera.
 However, the expert eyes of the people had an opinion: OUT.

 #2 Dimitrij Ovtcharov – Masaki Yoshida

-Definitely, one of the biggest upsets of the tournament.
+Definitely one of the biggest upsets of the tournament.
 Masaki Yoshida performed above his expectations and defeated the best European player and winner of the last ITTF World Tour Open.
 The score: 2-4 (6-11, 11-6, 11-4, 7-11, 9-11, 8-11).
 Yoshida agreed on the importance of this match:

 “For sure this is the highest ranked player I have ever beaten!” – said the Japanese player just after beating the German player.

 The last three sets in a row were won by the Japanese player, not a coincidence though.